 - Children under 12 are free but must show their passport.

-- These tickets include entrance to all temples except Kulen Mountain and Bengmealea temple.
+- These tickets include entrances to all temples except Kulen Mountain and Bengmealea temple.

 Angkor Archaeological Park Hours

-The ticket office is technically open daily from 5:00am – 5:30pm daily.
-However ticket agents usually begin selling tickets at 4:30am so you can arrive even earlier if you want to get a prime sunrise-viewing spot.
+The ticket office is technically open daily from 5 am – 5:30 pm daily.
+However, ticket agents usually begin selling tickets at 4:30 am so you can arrive even earlier if you want to get a prime sunrise-viewing spot.

 Angkor Wat Small Circuit Tour Route